Zepbound vials: Dosage, costs, and administration

 - Treat moderate-to-severe obstructive sleep apnea in people with obesity.

-Insurance is not accepted but you can use an HSA/FSA card to pay for the medication.
+Insurance is not accepted, but you can use an HSA/FSA card to pay for the medication.

 The choice between vials and pens depends on the patient’s preference, dosing needs, and specific medical needs.
 It’s important to talk with a healthcare provider to figure out which form of medication is the best option for you.